ZeshanRasul/NocteEngine/README.md

 ## Performance and Profiling

 When building an engine as computationally expensive as a real-time path tracer, it is essential to monitor performance, design architecture in a way that results optimal efficiency and tie profiling systems and considerations within the projects core.
-As such, performance metrics have been monitors on both the CPU and GPU sides.
+As such, performance metrics have been monitored on both the CPU and GPU side.

 Nocte records frame times, average frame times and frames per second counters to under which scenarios and setups have a meaningful impact on performance, both positive and negative.
 By exposing performance impacting parameters such as the number of denoising passes executed, the developer is able monitor and find balance in performance and quality of the final real-time rendered scene.
 Furthermore, by accessing these parameters through the GUI, quick iteration loops and subtle tuning and experimentation become easy for the developers and users.